 Nominating a Customs Broker

-PalletOnline may require a written confirmation from the exporter stating that they authorise our third-party exporters in Europe to represent the export entries on your behalf.
-We will contact you should we need any paperwork signed prior to delivery.
+To keep things smooth, we might ask you for a written confirmation from the exporter stating that they authorise our third-party exporters in Europe to represent the export entries on your behalf. ]

 Delivery Contact and Customs Clearance

 While your items are on their way, our EU counterpart (located in the country you're shipping to) will be in touch with the buyer to handle customs clearance arrangements.
 They'll typically use their own services for this, or in some cases, they may coordinate with the buyer's customs broker.

 The relevant VAT and customs documentation charges will be invoiced to the buyer, and these charges can come from either the local authorities, the forwarding service, or the buyer's chosen broker.